accesslab-llc/Invoice-Studio/USER_MANUAL_EN.md

 ### Step 4: Download

-#### Download as HTML
+#### Download as PDF

 1. Navigate to the "Download" tab
 2. Preview the invoice appearance
-3. Click the "HTML Download" button
+3. Click the "Download PDF" button
-4. An HTML file will be downloaded

-#### Save as PDF

-1. Download an HTML file using the "HTML Download" button
-2. Open the downloaded HTML file in a browser
-3. Select "Print" from the browser menu (Windows: Ctrl+P / Mac: Cmd+P)
-4. In the print dialog, change "Destination" or "Save to" to "Save as PDF"
-5. Click "Save" or "Save as PDF"
-6. A PDF file will be saved
+4. A PDF file will be downloaded

-**Note**: The procedure may vary depending on the browser.
-You can save as PDF in all major browsers including Chrome, Firefox, Safari, and Edge.
+**Note**: PDF generation may take a few seconds.
+All languages (Japanese, English, Spanish, etc.) will be displayed correctly.

 ---